samaalharbi2/100-Days-of-code/intermediate/quiz-game-start/README.md

+# 🎮 Quiz Game Start

-## quiz-game-start
+## 📝 Overview

-This is a game that selects a question randomly from Data file answerable by true or false.
-The player is scored based on the number correct answers.
+A simple quiz game that randomly selects true/false questions.
+The player is scored based on how many questions they answer correctly. 🎉

-## Question Generator
+## 🔧 Question Generator

-Questions are generated using the [Open Trivia Database (OpenTDB)](https://opentdb.com/api_config.php).
-By visiting the link, you can configure the type of questions (e.g., category, difficulty, type) and get a unique set of questions for the game.
+Questions are fetched from [Open Trivia Database (OpenTDB)](https://opentdb.com/api_config.php), where you can configure categories, difficulty, and question type.

+## 🖥️ Example Game Output

+Q.1: A slug's blood is green.
+(True/False): True  You got it right!
+Correct answer: True Your score: 1/1

+Q.2: The Eiffel Tower is in London.
+(True/False): False  That's wrong.
+Correct answer: False Your score: 2/2

+## 🚀 How to Play

+1. Clone the repo.
+2. Run `main.py` to start the game. 🎮
+3. Answer the questions and track your score! 🏆

+Enjoy the quiz! 🙌